Channel Switcher

 This structure of user stories was liberally borrowed from this Jobs-to-Be-Done (JTBD) method.

 Analyzing results from past experiments and research revealed insights that informed our direction.
-I synthesized the research into key insights:
+I anchored my research around a few key insights: